ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 + Rebuild the WAR file:

 ```
-jar -cf ../ROOT.war *
+jar -cf ../openam.war *
 ```

-+ In order for you to see the nodes included in the JAR file you built previously, you must copy and deploy the ROOT.war file on the container in which AM is deployed.
++ In order for you to see the nodes included in the JAR file you built previously, you must copy and deploy the openam.war file on the container in which AM is deployed.

 ## 3. Configuration

 ### 3.1.
 Configuring Secret Stores

-The passwords used in the toolkit authentication tree nodes must be saved in secret stores for security reasons.
+The passwords used in the toolkit authentication tree nodes should be saved in secret stores for security reasons.
-The toolkit uses AM secret stores as described in the ForgeRock [documentation](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/#configure-secret-stores).
+If you need to save any secrets, you can configure secret stores as described in the ForgeRock [documentation](https://backstage.forgerock.com/docs/am/7/security-guide/configure-secret-stores.html#configure-secret-stores).

+#### 3.1.1.
+To Configure a File System Secret Volume Store

++ To configure a global file system secret volume store:
+    + Navigate to Configure > Secret Stores.
++ To configure a realm file system secret volume store:
+    + Navigate to Realms > Realm Name > Secret Stores.
++ Select the store you want to modify.
++ Enter the directory file name in the Directory field.
+This directory must be available to all AM instances; for example, by converting it to a shared filesystem, or by creating and maintaining it and its files across instances.
++ (Optional) Enter a suffix to add to the name of each secret in the File suffix field.
+For example, .txt.
++ Select one of the following from the Value format drop-down list:
+    + Plain Text: the secret is provided in UTF-8 encoded text. <b>This type of secret is used in this toolkit example</b>.
+    + Base64 encoded: the secret is provided in Base64 encoded binary values.
+    + Encrypted text: the plain text secrets are encrypted using AM's encryption key, found at Deployment > Servers > Security > Encryption.
+    + Encrypted Base64 encoded: the Base64 encoded binary values are encrypted using AM's encryption key.
+    + Encrypted HMAC key: the Base64 encoded binary representation of the HMAC key is encrypted using AM's encryption key.
+    + BASE64_HMAC_KEY: the Base64 encoded binary representation of the HMAC key.
++ Save your changes.
++ On the AM instance's file system, create the directory path configured in the Directory field when the secret store was created.
++ Add all the files containing the secrets into the directory.

 ### 3.2.
 Authentication Tree